The Independent Agencies

 3/16

-At 6pm, all Inter-Con staff are removed from the building, all keycard access is revoked and all physical keys accounted for except for one held by the Inter-Con account manager for USIP
+At 6pm, all Inter-Con staff are removed from the building, all keycard access is revoked and all physical keys accounted for except for a single one held by the Inter-Con account manager for USIP

 3/17

 At 2:30pm, the Inter-Con account manager and employees attempt to enter the building with key cards and are denied.
-They use the physical key to enter once the account manager arrives with it.
+They then use the single physical key still in their possession to enter the building.

 3/17